sushilkhuttan/OpenWeatherMap/README.md

 # OpenWeatherMap
 Hi,
 Following are the details for my API automation plan, approach and scope.

-=>Tech: Javav17(Prerequisite), Rest Assured, Testng, Maven =>Scope: Automate Current weather data API and verify the responses by using asserts.
+Tech: Javav17(Prerequisite), Rest Assured, Testng, Maven

+Scope: Automate Current weather data API and verify the responses by using asserts.

-=>Atomation Approach:
+Automation Approach:
 1. I obtained the Longitude(lon) and Latitude(lat) values by automating Geocoding API and storing from the response.
 2. I used testng dataprovider to get lon and lat data for 3 cities (data set).
 3. I used the obtained data from Geocoding API's response to feed into Current weather data API's url request.